Social inhibition: In schools

-Schools can be a place for children to facilitate different social interactions; however, it can also uncover social and school adjustment problems.
+Schools can be places for children to facilitate different social interactions; however, it can also uncover social and school adjustment problems.
 Coplan claims that Western children with inhibition problems may be at a higher risk of developmental problems in school.
 Although social inhibition may be a predictor of social and school adjustment problems in children, Chen argues that the effect of social inhibition on school adjustment differs between Western cultures and Chinese culture.
-Chen found that in Chinese children, behavioral inhibition was associated with greater peer liking, social interaction, positive school attitudes, and school competence and fewer later learning problems, which is also different from western cultures.
+Chen found that in Chinese children, behavioral inhibition was associated with greater peer liking, social interaction, positive school attitudes, and school competence with fewer later learning problems that differ from western cultures.
 In other studies, researchers such as Oysterman found there to be difficulties in adjustment in children that were experiencing inhibition.
 In Western cultures, these difficulties are seen more because of the emphasis on social assertiveness and self-expression as traits that are valued in development.
 In other cultures children are sometimes expected to be inhibited.
 This does not contrast with other cultures in which children are socialized and assert themselves.
-Despite these differences there are also similarities between gender.
-Boys were more antagonistic in peer interaction and seemed to have more learning problems in school.
-Girls were more cooperative in peer interaction and had a more positive outlook on school.
-They formed more affiliations with peers, and performed more completely in school.
+Despite these differences, there are also similarities between gender.
+Boys were observed to be more antagonistic in peer interaction and seemed to have more learning problems in school, while girls proved to be more cooperative in peer interaction while having a more positive outlook on school.
+Along with this, they formed more affiliations with peers, and performed more completely in school.